virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     workflow.sh Solarium055 --block1 --hint=BMN1@UNAJUMP

-### Baseline Retread 44
+### Baseline Retread 44 and DAP Aurora 12

-BASELINE Retread 44 is a BLK2 variant of Block II, which is not yet supported.
+DAP Aurora 12 is the BLK2 variant of Block II, and is not yet supported.
+However it works pretty well if simply treated as normal Block II, with the biggest problem being that ~30 erasable variables in block E5 are mistakenly discovered in banks E3 or E7 instead.
+In other words, it could be used in a pinch as-is, though it will obviously be better once BLK2 is correctly supported.

+    workflow.sh Aurora12    --hint=UNAJUMP@MISCJUMP --hint=MISCJUMP@INDJUMP \
+                            --hint=PDVL@PDDL --hint=JACCESTR@JACCESTQ

+The same comments apply more-or-less to Retread 44, which can be processed using the same switches as for DAP Aurora 12.

 ### Baseline Sunburst 37